ccding/go-rproxy/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/ccding/go-rproxy)]
 (https://goreportcard.com/report/github.com/ccding/go-rproxy)

+WARNING: This project is still under development.
+Its API may change significantly.

 go-rproxy is a transport layer reverse proxy speaking TCP and TLS.

 A general usecase is that it accepts TLS/HTTPS requests and forwards them to